 “Wow, how could you learn French so well then?”

 Sometimes, I help companies screening candidates for vacancies.
 I take care of their language mastery.

 That’s where this anecdote came from.
-I used it to introduce this long, extensive post about how to learn French.
+I used it to introduce this long, extensive post about how I learnt French. 🇫🇷

 I’ll inform you about why I decided to learn French, how I started, my false steps and, well, the victories I gained.

-I’ll discuss about the simplicity or difficulty of learning French, what brings me as a person and as a professional, whether it is expensive or not.
+I’ll discuss about the difficulty of learning French, the richness it gives me as a person and as a professional, whether it is expensive or not to learn it. 💸

 And also about how learning French have led me to jobs with higher salaries and better working conditions.